apacheignite/documentation/data-grid/eviction-policies-20.md

   "body": "Batch eviction is supported only if maximum memory limit isn't set."
 }
 [/block]
-In Ignite eviction policies are pluggable and are controlled via `EvictionPolicy` interface.
-An implementation of eviction policy is notified of every cache change and defines the algorithm of choosing the entries to evict from cache.
+In Apache Ignite eviction policies are pluggable and are controlled via `EvictionPolicy` interface.
+An implementation of eviction policy is notified of every cache change and defines the algorithm of choosing the entries to evict from on-heap cache of the page memory.
-[block:callout]
-{
-  "type": "info",
-  "body": "If your data set can fit in memory, then eviction policy will not provide any benefit and should be disabled, which is the default behavior."
-}
-[/block]

 [block:api-header]
 {
   "type": "basic",